-What common mistake do people make?
+What common mistakes do people make?

 People can get sick and even die from taking herbs.
 The good news is that herbal medicine can be one of the most amazing things to experience and it can be experienced safely when properly administered.
 The last thing I want anyone to do is be careless with their health.
 Please see a medical doctor if you have any health concerns.
-Keep in mind that none of this information has been approved by the FDA and it is just my opinion as a herbalist and healer.
+Keep in mind that none of this information has been approved by the FDA and it is just my opinion as a herbalist and

 The most common approach to herbs here in the west is to look at the condition and look at herbs that are known for treating that condition.
-For example someone with a heart condition may consider taking herbs to improve their health.
+For example, someone with a heart condition may consider taking herbs to improve their health.
 They do a few google searches and read in multiple articles that garlic is good for the heart.
 They may even to go a medical doctor to ask about taking garlic capsules.
 So they decide to order some garlic capsules and give it a try – only to find that it doesn’t work out and they get some unwanted physical and emotional effects too.
 Here are some other herbs that are commonly known for doing a certain thing, but that just may not be the case:

 Ginger and peppermint – helps with IBS